plinior/Birthdays_Android/README.md

 ## Getting started

 + Just open the files for your language (specified by country code) and edit what you think you can improve.
+If your language is not listed yet, you can just open the English files and translate them.
 Thank you!
 + You only have to change the phrases between &gt; and &lt; in each line.
 Example: &lt;string name="..."&gt;CHANGE THIS&lt;/string&gt;
 + Don't worry, you cannot make any mistakes.
 If something is not so good, we will correct that.
++ Send your translations to <a href="mailto:info@latein.me">info@latein.me</a> so that we can add them to the application

 ## Language codes